A button may refer to any of the following:

 What does the power button do?

-- If the computer is sleeping and the light is flashing the power button will wake up.
+- If the computer is sleeping and the light is flashing, the power button will wake up the computer.

-- With more modern computers, if the computer is on and running pressing and letting go of the power button puts the computer into sleep.
+- With more modern computers, if the computer is on and running, pressing and letting go of the power button will either put the computer into sleep mode or it will turn off the computer with a proper shutdown process.

-- With newer computers if the computer is on and running and you press and hold the power button the computer turns off after holding the button down for a few seconds.
+- With newer computers, if the computer is on and running, pressing and holding the power button for three to five seconds will turn the computer off without shutting down properly.

 What is the power button symbol?